acsone/kwkhtmltopdf/README.md

 A web server accepting [wkhtmlpdf](https://wkhtmltopdf.org) options and files to convert as multipart form data.

-It requires python 3.6 or greater.
+It is written in go.

 # kwkhtmltopdf_client